-Collaborative reflection assumes a relational use of the Action/Reflection model of education.
-In this respect learning takes place best when peers and educator collaborate in order to maximize growth and competency.
-Supervision is the process of facilitating the conversation between the "living human documents" represented by the lived-experiences of the students, ministry contexts, Certified Educator, and knowledge gained from theologies, social theories, and behavioral sciences.
+Collaborative reflection assumes a relational use of the action-reflection-action method of education.

+In this respect learning takes place best when peers and Educator collaborate in order to maximize growth and competency.
+Supervision is the process of facilitating the conversation between the "living human documents" represented by the lived-experiences of the students, ministry contexts, ACPE Certified Educator, and the knowledge gained from theologies, social theories, and behavioral sciences.